COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

   caption: [Image of the .exe file in the game build folder.], )

-/ Note: The game is only compatible with Windows 10 and 11 as per the request of the client.
+/ Note -: The game is only compatible with Windows 10 and 11 as per the request of the client.
 We recommend having a computer with a minimum of 4GBs of RAM to run the game.
 You can feel free to plug in a controller or play the game using the keyboard and mouse.

 #pagebreak()